Fetterman Fight: Carrington takes the offensive

 His caution confirmed by this experience, Carrington intensified training for his soldiers and officers, forming them into six companies.
 He doubled the number of guards for the wood trains and kept the 50 serviceable horses the fort still possessed – having lost many in Indian raids – saddled and ready to sally from dawn to dark.
 On December 19, the Indians attacked another wood train.
 Carrington sent Captain Powell, his most cautious officer, out of the fort to relieve the wood train with a cavalry company and mounted infantry.
-He gave explicit orders not to pursue the Indians beyond Lodge Trail Ridge, two miles north of Fort Kearny.
+He gave explicit orders not to pursue the Indians beyond Lodge Trail Ridge, two miles north of Fort Phil Kearny.
 Powell returned safely, having followed orders and accomplished his mission.
 Carrington reemphasized to his soldiers his policy of caution until reinforcements and additional horses and supplies arrived from Fort Laramie.
 On December 20, Carrington turned down Fetterman and Captain Brown's proposal that they lead 50 civilian employees in a raid on the Lakota village on the Tongue River, about 50 miles distant.